xwmx/nb/README.md

 - Index cards can reference other index cards.
 - Cards can include tags and other metadata.

-Since `nb` works directly on plain-text files organized in normal system directories in normal git repositories, `nb` is a very close digital analogue to physical zettelkasten note-taking.
+Since `nb` works directly on plain text files organized in normal system directories in normal git repositories, `nb` is a very close digital analogue to physical zettelkasten note-taking.